 What is biodiversity?

-Biodiversity is the variety of life on Earth.
-Think of different plants, animals, and microorganisms.
-The richer the biodiversity, the healthier the environment.
+Biodiversity refers to the variety of life on Earth.
+This includes different plants, animals, and microorganisms.
+The greater the biodiversity, the healthier the environment.
 That is why we are committed to increasing biodiversity in our municipality.

-Biodiversity ensures clean air, fresh water, good soil quality, and crop pollination.
-So it's very important!
-Like this:
+Biodiversity ensures clean air, fresh water, healthy soil, and crop pollination.
+So it’s really important!
+Here’s how:

-• Pollinators (such as bees) are crucial for plants and therefore for our food.
+• Pollinators (such as bees) are crucial for plants and, therefore, for our food supply.

 What if biodiversity declines?

-The disappearance of a single species can have a chain reaction in the food chain.
+The disappearance of a single species can trigger a chain reaction in the food chain.
 This can ultimately have major consequences for humans.
-Current biodiversity is under pressure and threatens to decline further.
+Current biodiversity is under pressure and at risk of further decline.
 Threats to biodiversity include:

 • climate change;